adgoudz/dotfiles/README.md

 # Tools & Configuration

-The remainder of this README covers the tools and plugins I use most and their corresponding configuration files.
-I install each tool with `brew` on both MacOS and Linux-based hosts.
+The remainder of this README covers the software I use most and their corresponding configuration files.
+I use `brew` to install almost everything on both MacOS and Linux-based hosts.

-Nearly every configuration file in this repository was written from scratch and tailored to my preferences.
+Note that my configuration is very opinionated and I've written most of it from scratch to fit my needs (with plenty of ideas borrowed from the community).
+While everything should _just work_, it's probably only useful as an example and I didn't write it to be copied as-is.

 ## Terminal

 [alacritty/alacritty](https://github.com/alacritty/alacritty)
-Alacritty is the fastest terminal emulator I've ever used.
-It's also very simple, but those who expect support for window tabs and other basic functionality may find it harder to use.
+Alacritty is a fast terminal emulator.
+It's also very simple (to a fault, some might say), so those who expect support for window tabs and other basic functionality may find it harder to use.

 [tmux/tmux](https://github.com/tmux/tmux)
 Alacritty eschews tabs in favor of pairing the emulator with tmux, which multiplexes a single terminal to simulate panes and windows.
-There is a learning curve for tmux, but it's a game-changer for anyone who often develops in a terminal.
+There's a learning curve for tmux, but it allows me to use a consistent terminal environment across most emulators (along with a few other nice features).

 [gnachman/iterm2](https://iterm2.com)
-In the off-chance I'm not able to install Alacritty on MacOS (e.g., at work), I also back up a properties file with iTerm2 configuration that closely resembles my configuration for Alacritty.
+In the off-chance I'm unable to run Alacritty, I've backed up some iTerm2 configuration that closely resembles my Alacritty settings.

 ### Configuration